EUTA Special Edition: EU responses to COVID-19 (Coronavirus) crisis

 companies that pay a variable remuneration between 12 March 2020 and the end of the relevant period to the main representative of the executive directors, to the chairman of the executive board, to the main representative of the other persons in charge of the management or to the main representative of the persons in charge of the daily management;

 companies that are shareholder of or pay amounts between 12 March 2020 and the end of the relevant period to certain companies that are not or low taxed (unless the amounts correspond to real and existing commercial relations based on existing contracts on the day of entry into force of the measure);

-- taxpayers that hold a direct participation between 12 March 2020 and the end of the relevant period in certain no or low taxed companies that are established in certain tax haven countries;
+taxpayers that hold a direct participation between 12 March 2020 and the end of the relevant period in certain no or low taxed companies that are established in certain tax haven countries;

-- taxpayers that pay amounts of more than € 100,000 between 12 March 2020 and the end of the relevant period to certain companies established in certain tax haven countries that are not or low taxed and it is not demonstrated that these payments were made in the context of an actual and genuine transaction
+taxpayers that pay amounts of more than € 100,000 between 12 March 2020 and the end of the relevant period to certain companies established in certain tax haven countries that are not or low taxed and if it is not demonstrated that these payments were made in the context of an actual and genuine transaction.

 Filing deadlines postponed

 The Tax Authorities have announced a general extension of the filing deadline: the filing deadline for corporate income tax returns (resident and non-resident) and legal entities tax returns which should have been filed between 16 March 2020 and 30 April 2020, has been extended until 30 April 2020.